KeniPonezh/KENI-GUN-FRAMEWORK-PLUS/README.md

 - Basic GameMaker knowledge

 Please give credits to :
-// HAVE TO BE IN THE CREDITS
+// HAVE TO BE IN THE CREDITS;

-KeniPonezh - made the framework
+KeniPonezh - made the framework;
-MrUnown - collision system ("Unown's Collision System")
+MrUnown - collision system ("Unown's Collision System");

-// don't have to be added but still could be
+// don't have to be added but still could be;

-coolfalafel46 - tried to help but failed vorti69 - tried to help but failed
+coolfalafel46 - tried to help but failed;
+vorti69 - tried to help but failed;

-// don't have to be added at all (maybe at special thanks)
+// don't have to be added at all (maybe at special thanks);

-Opera - current owners of GMS2
+Opera - current owners of GMS2;
-GameMaker Studio 2 - the engine that I used
+GameMaker Studio 2 - the engine that I used;